WARPNET ARCHITECTURE

 Between nodes, Warpnet relies on eventual consistency:

-- There is no global clock, only logical timestamps or per-node counters
+There is no global clock, only logical timestamps and per-node counters

-Each node independently merges remote updates into its local view according to its own consistency rules.
-There is no centralized coordination or conflict resolution mechanism.
+Each node independently merges remote updates into its local view.
+Apart from the CRDT counters, there is no centralized coordination or conflict resolution mechanism.

 Summary: